Akmeena4u/Web-Development-Bootcamp/004_JavaScript/007_JavaScript_EventLoop/005_EventLoop.md

 These three components work in a loop, allowing JavaScript to efficiently handle both synchronous and asynchronous tasks, providing a responsive and non-blocking execution environment.
 ```

-This markdown file provides an overview of the event loop in JavaScript, explaining its components and providing examples using `setTimeout` and event listeners.